mdsol/cassandra_opscenter_cookbook/README.md

 ##### B) All members of the cluster share the same UNIQUE chef role and this is the first role in the list of roles. i.e. cassandra-cluster-one or product-production-casdb.
 ###### Reason: The unique role is used to search for other cluster members for shared information.
 If you want to extend/improve this please submit patches.

 ##### C) Connectivity between cluster members is suffiently open to allow for agent distribution and agent connectivity.
-Typically you should have a security group that allows relatively open access from that security group.
+Typically you should have a security group that allows relatively open access from that security group on port 80 for agent distrubtion.
 ###### Reason: Nothing will work without connectivity anyway.
 No node is an island.

 [1]: http://www.datastax.com/what-we-offer/products-services/datastax-opscenter